svjack/CogKit/docs/02-Installation.md

 ### OpenCV

 Please refer to the [OpenCV installation guide](https://github.com/opencv/opencv-python?tab=readme-ov-file#installation-and-usage) to install opencv-python.
 In most cases, you can simply install by `pip install opencv-python-headless`

-### decord

-Please refer to the [decord installation guide](https://github.com/dmlc/decord?tab=readme-ov-file#installation) to install decord dependencies.
-If you don't need GPU acceleration, you can simply install by `pip install decord`

 ### CogKit